sumitmahankale/ShabdSetu/README.md

 Frontend runs at: `http://localhost:5173` or `http://localhost:3000`

 ### 3. Using the Application

+#### Translation Mode
 1. Navigate to `http://localhost:5173` in your browser
 2. Grant microphone permissions when prompted
+3. Select Translation mode using the mode toggle button
-3. Select your preferred language mode (English or Marathi)
+4. Select your preferred language mode (English or Marathi)
-4. Click the microphone button to start recording
+5. Click the microphone button to start recording
-5. Speak clearly in your chosen language
+6. Speak clearly in your chosen language
-6. Listen to the automatic translation output
+7. Listen to the automatic translation output
+8. Use the Stop Voice button to interrupt playback
+9. Click New Query to start a fresh translation

+#### Health Mode
+1. Click the Health mode button to switch modes
+2. Select your preferred language (English or Marathi)
+3. Click the microphone button and describe your health concern
+4. Receive easy-to-understand health information with:
+   - Symptoms description
+   - Common causes
+   - Home remedies
+   - Medicines information
+   - Important warnings
+5. Information is automatically read aloud
+6. Professional formatting with bold section headers

+#### Project Chatbot
+1. Click the chatbot button in the bottom-left corner
+2. Ask questions about the project features, usage, or technology
+3. Get instant responses about ShabdSetu functionality
+4. Close the chatbot by clicking the X button

 ### Alternative: Production Build
 ```bash